John Corbett embraces a remembrance of fizz past.

 Back in the day, the now über-trendy Britomart Precinct in downtown Auckland was a hotchpotch of abandoned and decaying buildings.
-Smack in the middle of the urban blight, between what are now Cafe Hanoi and Ostro, Wineworths catered equally to eastern suburbs-bound toffs, and battlers commuting west to Blockhouse Bay.
+Smack in the middle of the urban blight, between what are now Cafe Hanoi and Ostro, Wineworths catered equally to toffs bound for the eastern suburbs and battlers heading west to Blockhouse Bay.

 The writers looked reflective as they recalled how, once the French had got us well and truly hooked, the prices gradually and inexorably rose.
 They looked downright sombre when they reflected on how much a good bottle of Champagne costs these days.

-We were basically quite happy though because we were ensconced in a restaurant’s elegant private dining room, tasting our way through some of the finest vintages of the house of Lanson Champagne (founded in 1760).
+We were basically quite happy though because we were ensconced in the elegant private dining room of a restaurant in the posh suburb of St Heliers, tasting our way through some of the finest vintages of the house of Lanson Champagne (founded in 1760).

 “It was a wonderful sensory experience to see how great Champagnes, like